 When we eat foods that negatively impact our gut health this places our immune system on constant alert and it becomes overactive and weakened.
 Then when we come into contact with a virus our weakened immune system doesn't have the strength to fight off the bug.
 So, nurturing our gut health means our immune system doesn't have to work so hard and can focus on keeping us well against viruses and bacteria instead.
 Interesting stuff huh!

-If we eat foods and nutrients that support our gut health, we will be less susceptible to illness this winter.
-Key nutrients to look out for include vitamin D and zinc rich foods.
+If we eat foods and nutrients that support our gut health, we will be less susceptible to illness.
+Key nutrients to look out and load up on include vitamin D- and zinc-rich foods.
 The notion that gut health is connected to our total health - including immunity - dates back as far as ancient Greece and if there’s a way we can eat our way to wellness, we’re on board!

 Some key foods that support our good gut health include;